Unique King Cakes to Try This Season

 Norma’s Sweets Bakery, a Cuban bakery located in Mid-City, features a king cake like none other.
 Filled with a slightly tart guava paste and lightly sweetened cream cheese, Norma’s cake is topped with splashes of white icing and purple, gold, and green sugar.
 The cake texture is light, layered, and promises to transport you to the tropics.

-Norma’s king cakes can be ordered via phone (504-309-5401) or in person at 2925 Bienville St., New Orleans.
+Norma’s king cakes can be ordered via phone at their New Orleans and Kenner locations.

 Not Too Fancy Salted Caramel and Candied Pecan King Cake